stychu/javascript-tasks/README.md

     multiplyElementOfArray(array)

-The function should multiply by 3 every even number and multiply by 4 every odd number in the array.
-Moreover, it should use an array of function expressions to achieve the results.
-Return value should an array of numbers(number should retain original index in array).
+The function should multiply by 3 every even **position** and multiply by 4 every odd **position** in the array.
+Return value should be an array of numbers(number should retain original index in array).
 Elements other than numbers should remain unaffected.

 ## Part VI